Chang'an: Layout of the city

-During Tang, the main exterior walls of Chang'an rose 18 ft high, were 5 mi by six miles in length, and formed a city in a rectangular shape, with an inner surface area of 30 sqmi.
+Under the Tang, the main exterior walls of Chang'an rose 18 ft high, were 5 mi by six miles in length, and formed a city in a rectangular shape, with an inner surface area of 30 sqmi.
 The areas to the north that jutted out like appendages from the main wall were the West Park, the smaller East Park, and the Daming Palace, while the southeasternmost extremity of the main wall was built around the Serpentine River Park that jutted out as well.
 The West Park walled off and connected to the West Palace (guarded behind the main exterior wall) by three gates in the north, the walled-off enclosure of the Daming Palace connected by three gates in the northeast, the walled-off East Park led in by one gate in the northeast, and the Serpentine River Park in the southeast was simply walled off by the main exterior wall, and open without gated enclosures facing the southeasternmost city blocks.
-There was a Forbidden Park to the northwest outside of the city, where there was a cherry orchard, a Pear Garden, a vineyard, and fields for playing popular sports such as horse polo and cuju (ancient Chinese football).
+There was a Forbidden Park to the northwest outside of the city, where there was a cherry orchard, a Pear Garden, a vineyard, and fields for playing popular sports such as polo and cuju (ancient Chinese football).
 On the northwest section of the main outer wall there were three gates leading out to the Forbidden Park, three gates along the western section of the main outer wall, three gates along the southern section of the main outer wall, and three gates along the eastern section of the main outer wall.

 Although the city had many different streets and roads passing between the wards, city blocks, and buildings, there were distinct major roads (lined up with the nine gates of the western, southern, and eastern walls of the city) that were much wider avenues than the others.
 There were six of these major roads that divided the city into nine distinct gridded sectors (listed below by cardinal direction).
 The narrowest of these streets were 82 ft wide, those terminating at the gates of the outer walls being 328 ft wide, and the largest of all, the Imperial Way that stretched from the central southern gate all the way to the Administrative City and West Palace in the north, was 492 ft wide.
 Streets and roads of these widths allowed for efficient fire breaks in the city of Chang'an.
 For example, in 843, a large fire consumed 4,000 homes, warehouses, and other buildings in the East Market, yet the rest of the city was at a safe distance from the blaze (which was largely quarantined in East Central Chang'an).
 The citizens of Chang'an were also pleased with the government once the imperial court ordered the planting of fruit trees along all of the avenues of the city in 740.